 Question: We’re looking to buy large rocks to add to our current front yard landscape project.

-Answer: Pam, before you buy any good sized stone to place in your landscape, step back and decide exactly what you want to accomplish.
+Answer: Pam, before you buy any good-sized stone to place in your landscape, step back and decide exactly what you want to accomplish.

 Incorporating natural stone in your design can add depth and texture – even in small areas.
-Rock and stone come in many different forms, kinds, textures, colors, shapes and sizes.
+Rock and stone come in many different forms, kinds, textures, colors, shapes, and sizes.

-Different designs will require different sizes and types to achieve the look you want – everything from small natural stone steps, or used as accent on a path or big boulders permanently placed in the landscape.
+Different designs will require different sizes and types to achieve the look you want – everything from small natural stone steps, or used as an accent on a path or big boulders permanently placed in the landscape.

 Success with Rocks and Stones